Tiomela5/iBridge/Empathy.md

+<span style="color:ORANGE;">**_Empathy_**</span>

-#  **Empathy**: In this phase, I converse with people going through mental illness by asking questions like 'how does anxiety interfere with your daily life?'
+In this phase, I converse with people going through mental illness by asking questions like 'how does anxiety interfere with your daily life?'
 Based on my observations and research on group, I was able to build a map given some informations.

-## In general
+    1. IN GENERAL

 - People are traumatized due to covid19 virus
 - People are scared of covid19 virus